 - 1/8 tsp freshly cracked pepper

 Combine all ingredients in a food processor, and pulse 10-15 times, or until desired consistency is reached.
-Taste and adjust seasonings to taste (salt, jalapeno, garlic, etc).
+Taste and adjust seasonings to taste with salt, pepper, jalapeno, garlic, lime, vinegar.
 Serve with your favorite tortilla chips.
+Also delicious with grilled fish.